runtimeverification/stable-mir-json/README.md

 2.  `LINK_INST`  - use a richer key-structure for the link-time `functions` map which uses keys that are pairs of a function type (`Ty`) _and_ an function instance kind (`InstanceKind`)
 3.  `DEBUG` - serialize additional data in the JSON file and dump logs to stdout

+## Development

+To ensure code quality, all code is required to pass `cargo clippy` and `cargo fmt` without warning to pass CI.

 ## Tests

 ### Running the Tests